 CLAS 193.01, FYS: Spartacus: Fact or Fiction.
 How is the past reconstructed and what do we do with it?
 This course seeks to answer those questions by looking at one of the most famous figures from the world of ancient Greece and Rome: Spartacus.
 We’ll be looking at what we know about his life, how we know what we know (with particular attention to how different disciplines construct knowledge), and how his legacy has been understood and adapted in various modern media.
 Professor Oosterhuis.

 ENGL 193, FYS: Literature and the Search for Meaning.
 This FYS is designed to introduce students to learning and knowing as deliberate, creative processes by engaging the question of what makes for a meaningful life.
 The course will emphasize writing and reading as tools for participation in the creation of meaning.
-The course will focus on building a personal map of meaning in conjunction with a study of how literary works approach meaning, along with consideration of the approach to meaning by various works from philosophy, psychology, and religious studies.
-Carries a Writing-Enriched (WE) designation.* Professor Butterworth
+The course will focus on bulding a personal map of meaning in conjuction with a study of how literary works approach meaning, along with consideration of the approach to meaning by various works from philosophy, psychology, and religious studies.
+Fulfills a Writing-Enriched (WE) designation.* Professor Butterworth

 HIST 193, FYS: The 1960s.
 This section of the First-Year Seminar will discuss the political ideologies, social movements, and cultural revolutions that emerged in America after World War II—as reactions to the Cold War, social injustice, and changes in ideals—that have influenced our contemporary lives.
 While we will follow a historical narrative, “The 1960s” will use basic modes of inquiry and expression from a variety of disciplines, including music, literature, film, political science, and sociology.
 Professor Donnelly